shacharTzur/mymarketplace/README.md

 	-	[Download](https://dev.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-web-community-8.0.27.1.msi) and install MySQL and MySQL Workbench
 	-	In Workbench, create a new connection, username should be root and password Change1! (this can be changed in application properties file inside mymarketplace\src\main\resources)
 	-	Create new schema named “marketplace_db” (can be changed in application properties file)
-	-	 Import database from db folder inside the project folder.
+	-	(Optional) Import our database from db folder inside the project folder.
+Alternatively you can fresh start with a clean DB and create your own users and upload products
 *	Run server client:
 	-	Open shell in our project folder (marketplace)
 	-	Run command: mvn spring-boot:run (first time will take a bit longer)